jvb/infobiotics-dashboard/doc/documentation-0.0.5/download/download.rst

 Macintosh binary package
 ########################

-A binary package is available for Mac OS X 10.4 (Tiger), 10.5 (Leopard) and 10.6 (Snow Leopard).
+A binary package is available for Mac OS X 10.6 (Snow Leopard).
 This package will install the Infobiotics Workbench and all its components.
 First, download the latest dmg disk image  (infobiotics-workbench-X.X.X.dmg) from:

 	http://www.infobiotics.org/infobiotics-software/apple/